biancaferreiralp/file-uploader/README.md

 With the created credentials, upload a file with the columns specified in the project (`purchaser name, item description, item price, purchase count, merchant address, merchant name`) on the Import modal and submit.

-You can find a valid example of the file at `public/technical_test/example_input.tab` to use.
+You can find a valid example of the file at `public/technical_test/example_input.tab`.

 Different views were created to the main models (Company Sales, Merchants and Purchasers), showing overviews about their data, their relationships and other general informations.